Math · Revenue

 Monthly missed-call loss = A × B × C × D

 The math is brutally simple once you have the numbers.
-The hard part is being honest about the inputs — most contractors underestimate their missed-call rate by a factor of 2.
+The hard part is being honest about the inputs — most small business owners underestimate their missed-call rate by a factor of 2.

 Example 3: Roofing contractor